Shubham-Saket/ai-research/Lyra-OmniCongitiveAI/LyraNotes.md

 Lyra achieves state-of-the-art results across various benchmarks, including vision-language, vision-speech, and speech-language tasks.
 It operates with fewer computational resources and less training data compared to other omni-models, enhancing its suitability for latency-sensitive and long-context multi-modality applications.

+Most of the speech or video tokens are not relevant to text token hence the Latent Multimodality extractor.
+Concretely, insteadof applying this strategy toevery layer, they implemented a block-based manner.
+Suppose the LLM consists of mn layers; divide them into blocks of m layers each, resulting in n blocks.
+At the final layer of each block,we apply our following information extraction strategy,which evaluates the similarity between the attention scores of tokens from each modality and the question text tokens.

+There is a growing trend toward processing longer single-modality content, such as long text and long video, in Multi-modal Large Language Models (MLLMs).
+However, current MLLMs struggle with long speech due to limitations in speech encoders.
+Models like Intern-Omni, VITA, and LLaMA-Omni, which use Whisper-like encoders, can only process short audio inputs (around 30 seconds), while more complex encoders can handle up to one minute.
+The main challenge lies in the lack of long speech datasets and proper preprocessing methods.
+To address this, the paper introduces the first Speech Fine-Tuning (SFT) dataset for long speech understanding.
+This dataset consists of approximately 12,000 long-form audio recordings (ranging from several minutes to two hours) sourced from diverse YouTube content, including interviews, speeches, and informational videos.
+The recordings cover a wide range of topics, such as humanities, current events, technology, and society.
+These audio files were paired with related transcripts, and question-answer pairs were generated using a Large Language Model (LLM) to encourage a comprehensive understanding of long speech content.
+A key challenge in processing long speech was the limitation of the speech encoder.
+Inspired by image segmentation methods like LLaVA-NeXT, a new approach was adopted to improve the encoder's handling of long audio.
+For instance, a 30-second audio clip encoded by the Whisper-v3 encoder results in 1,500 tokens, but for a two-hour audio clip, this would lead to 360,000 tokens, which is beyond typical processing capacity.
+To manage this, compression techniques were applied to speech tokens.
+Experimental results showed that a higher number of tokens improved performance up to a certain point, but beyond that, the gains were limited.
+Balancing computational cost and performance, the model was optimized to handle long speech cases using 300 compressed tokens.

 ## 1. Low-Rank Adaptation (LoRA) for Multi-Modality
 LoRA optimizes pretrained models for new tasks without updating all model parameters.
 In Lyra, it adapts the model for multi-modality.